The ORBIT methodology in practice — where theory meets execution

 | Tasks | Everything decomposes into executable, measurable units | Progress is always visible, always traceable |

-ORBIT is what you get when the pilot model (Chapter 7), the Mission Cockpit (Chapter 8), the view system (Chapter 9), living documents (Chapter 10), the architecture (Chapter 11), and the simplicity thesis with its lens mechanism (Chapters 12–16) work together as a single integrated system.
+ORBIT is what you get when the pilot model, the Mission Cockpit, the view system, living documents, and the architecture (The Centaur) come together with the simplicity thesis and its lens mechanism (The Collapse) as a single integrated system.
 In the language of Anton Korinek's research on transformative AI, when complex cognitive tasks collapse into executable functions, entire economic sectors restructure around the new cost landscape.
 ORBIT is the methodology that enables this restructuring at the team and enterprise level.

 Large Language Models are extraordinarily capable — but they have three fundamental limitations that prevent naive use from producing enterprise-grade results.
 ORBIT's architecture is designed specifically to address each one.